nickgammon/mushclient/sqlite3/readme.txt

 # pragma warning (disable : 4232)  // address of dllimport 'x' is not static, identity not guaranteed
 # pragma warning (disable : 4244)  // conversion from 'int ' to 'char ', possible loss of data
 # pragma warning (disable : 4305)  // truncation from 'int ' to 'short '
+# pragma warning (disable : 4550)  // expression evaluates to a function which is missing an argument list
 # pragma warning (disable : 4701)  // 'xxx' may be used without having been initialized
 # pragma warning (disable : 4702)  // unreachable code
 # pragma warning (disable : 4706)  // assignment within conditional expression